neurord/stochdiff/README.rst

          at java.lang.Runtime.loadLibrary0(Runtime.java:870)

 That means that you do not have the java hdf5 libraries installed (or java doesn't know how to find them).
-Install the java hdf5 library, libjhdf5.so.
+Install the java hdf5 library, libjhdf5.so or jarhdf*-3.3.2.jar.
 On UBUNTU the following command works:

 .. code-block:: shell